MAP Master thesis at EPFL, Switzerland

 During my time at SuNMIL we researched on polymeric coatings with the aim to inactivate different viruses upon contact.
 Next to the spread via aerosols, which is on everybody’s lips these days, the transmission of viruses via inanimate surfaces, so-called fomites, is also possible.
 Therefore, long molecules with receptor-inspired functional groups were grown from surfaces via a sophisticated polymerisation technique.
 This allows for the synthesis of very defined polymeric coatings with strong anchorage.
 For example, upon interaction the COVID-19 pandemic causing virus (SARS-CoV-2) could be inactivated by more than 99.9 % in 75 min.
 The coatings are believed to be a potentially strong platform for combating the spread of viral diseases via fomites in the future.

 Overall, I am grateful for all the people I met and friends I found that made it a truly lasting experience for me.
-Furthermore, I am beyond happy having had the opportunity to take such an endeavor during a global pandemic.
+Furthermore, I am beyond happy having had the opportunity to take such an endeavour during a global pandemic.

 In the end, I want to thank the organizational team of MAP and the Elite Network of Bavaria for having financially supported this stay as well as Prof. Stellacci and Prof. Dr. Halik for making this whole trip possible.